depicted-candela/stateless-mind/01Foundations/01DataSystemInternals/01ReliabilityAndFaultTolerance/02ReplicationStrategies/exercises.md

 # Dataset and Environment Setup

 For these exercises, you will use Docker to create a PostgreSQL leader-follower replication setup.
+Thus you must have postgresql and docker desktop with docker compose already installed.
 This provides a consistent and isolated environment.

 **1. Directory Structure:**